Venu Srinivasan: Awards and honours

-Venu Srinivasan was elected as President of Confederation of Indian Industry (CII) year 2009-10.
+Venu Srinivasan was elected as President of Confederation of Indian Industry (CII) year 2009–10.
 Srinivasan was conferred the coveted Padma Shri Award by the President of India in 2010 for his contributions in the field of trade and industry.
 He is the "Goodwill Envoy for Culture and Diplomacy of the Republic of Korea".
 He was earlier the Honorary Consul General, Republic of Korea (in Chennai).
 In 2010, he was honoured by South Korean President Lee Myung-bak, with the civilian honour, Order of Diplomatic Service Merit, in recognition of his contribution to promoting bilateral relations between South Korea and India.

 Asian Network for Quality (ANQ) chose Srinivasan as one of the winners for its Ishikawa-Kano Award for the year 2012, for his contribution to the theory and practice of quality management within TVS Motor Company.

 Srinivasan was appointed the Honorary Commander of Korean Naval vessel, ROKS Choi Young (DDH-981) for his dedication to enhance the friendship and co-operation between the Republic of Korea and the Republic of India.
-In December 2014, Srinivasan was conferred an honorary citizenship by the Mayor of Busan Metropolitan City, the 2nd largest city in Korea.
+In December 2014, Srinivasan was conferred an honorary citizenship by the mayor of Busan Metropolitan City, the 2nd largest city in Korea.

+As per Forbes list of India’s 100 richest tycoons, dated OCTOBER 09, 2024,Venu Srinivasan is ranked 55th with a net worth of $5.65 Billion.